fpgaprince/rtd/docs/source/advance.rst

 Check if part of the logic can be done in parallel, or in a different data cycle (a cycle before or later).

-Excessive levels of combinational logic in your design can increase the delay on a path and cause that path to become critical. conditional statements are always translated as additional levels of logic.
+Excessive levels of combinational logic in your design can increase the delay on a path and cause that path to become critical.
+Conditional statements are always translated as additional levels of logic.

 Wide distribution of registers is one of the main causes of excess delay on timing paths.